micmejia/bible-dump/NKJV/Ezekiel/Ezek 40.md

 He measured the width of the entrance to the gateway, ten cubits; _and_ the length of the gate, thirteen cubits.

 ###### 12
-_There was_ a [^e]space in front of the gate chambers, one cubit _on this side_ and one cubit on that side; the gate chambers _were_ six cubits on this side and six cubits on that side.
+_There was_ a space in front of the gate chambers, one cubit _on this side_ and one cubit on that side; the gate chambers _were_ six cubits on this side and six cubits on that side.

 ###### 13
 Then he measured the gateway from the roof of _one_ gate chamber to the roof of the other; the width _was_ twenty-five cubits, as door faces door.